 Just like the cocktail reception, this is a great time to pick upbeat music that is not super distracting.
-I would alternate genres more for this (vs. the cocktail hour where I think one theme tends to work great).
+I would alternate genres more for this (vs. the cocktail hour where I think picking just one theme tends to work great).

 This needs no introduction!
 Whether you’ve hired a band or a DJ, you’ll want to pick songs that work for multiple generations and span difference decades.
 For instance our friends might love The Strokes or Jay-Z, but your mom and her friends will probably love Gloria Gaynor or Donna Summer.
 And your dad?
 Sign him up for Journey!
 These are a few of our favorite wedding reception songs, below.